AdobeDocs/workfront.en/help/classic/reports-and-dashboards/dashboards/creating-and-managing-dashboards/share-dashboard.md

   For more information about the hierarchy of objects in Workfront, see [Understand objects in Adobe Workfront](../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).

-  For information about viewing inherited permissions, see [View inherited permissions on objects in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/view-inherited-permissions-on-objects.md).
+  For information about viewing inherited permissions, see [View inherited permissions on objects](../../../workfront-basics/grant-and-request-access-to-objects/view-inherited-permissions-on-objects.md).

 ## Share a dashboard